joebew42/joebew42.github.io/about.md

 You can find me on [Twitch](https://twitch.tv/joebew42) or [YouTube](https://www.youtube.com/channel/UCEt-X-5yZ86SYTNDbSQgVAQ), where sometimes I do live coding sessions or share videos about programming.
 All of my code is on [GitHub](https://github.com/joebew42).

-I am also available to organize pair programming sessions with you.
-I do usually like to play with:
+I am open to organize sessions of pair programming with whoever wants to share experience on:

 - Code Kata (practice on SOLID, Clean Code, TDD, Refactoring, Legacy Code)
 - Contribution on open source projects
 - Learning new programming languages and tools
 - Chit-chat on methods of software development.

-Contact me if you want to schedule a session.
+If interested, do not hesitate to contact me.
+I will be glad to book a session with you.

-Here is my [Daily Activity Log](http://joebew42.github.io/events.xml), where I share what I am reading, studying or watching!
+Here you can find my [Daily Activity Log](http://joebew42.github.io/events.xml), where I share my readings, studying or watching!
 You can [grab the RSS format](https://daily2rss.herokuapp.com/rss/?url=http://joebew42.github.io/events) too.

 ### Work experiences